openstack/openstack-manuals/doc/user-guide/source/cli_manage_bare_metal_nodes.rst

 Show details for a bare-metal node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :command:`nova baremetal-node-list` command to view the details for a
+Use the :command:`nova baremetal-node-show` command to view the details for a
 bare-metal node:

 .. code-block:: console